 Timber harvests are not only important for the economic well being of Washburn County, but also for the health and vigor of the forest.
 This includes all aspects of the forest including wildlife, watershed protection, air quality, recreation, and many other noncommercial values.
 Professional implementation of proper forest management and harvest techniques is essential.
 The timber management goal is to produce sustained yields of forest products by scheduling timber sales as close as possible to achieve the average annual allowable cut.
 Compartment reconnaissance information from the Wisconsin Forest Reconnaissance System (WisFIRS) will be used to determine stands where timber cutting is needed.
-Washburn County Forest plans to offer for sale approximately 2,780 acres of new timber sales (excluding salvage operations due to unknown occurrences and re-advertising of defaulted timber sale contracts) in the following timber types in 2018:
+Washburn County Forest plans to offer for sale approximately 2,780 acres of new timber sales (excluding salvage operations due to unknown occurrences and re-advertising of defaulted timber sale contracts) in the following timber types in 2019:

 Aspen 900 acres

-Jack Pine 50 acres
+Jack Pine

-Red Pine 400 acres
+Red Pine

-Northern Hardwoods 500 acres
+Northern Hardwoods acres

-Red Oak 600 acres
+Red Oak

 Red Oak - Regeneration 50 acres

 White Spruce & Balsam Fir 80 acres

-Swamp Hardwood 100 acres
+Swamp Hardwood

 White Birch 50 acres

 Other 50 acres

-Timber sale establishment will exceed these acreages in order to build a timber sale "bank"
+^{} Timber sale establishment will exceed these acreages in order to build a timber sale "bank"